-<TX1>The possibility of focusing on the present is one of the key aspects emphasized in standard characterizations of mindfulness (e.g., Kabat-Zinn, 1990; Bishop, 2004).
+The possibility of focusing on the present is one of the key aspects emphasized in standard characterizations of mindfulness (e.g., Bishop, 2004; Kabat-Zinn, 1990).
 According to this, limiting attention to the present is fundamental to fully experiencing what arises in the field of consciousness without further elaboration.
 Intrusive negative emotions are one of the main threats to present awareness.
-In fact, the success of Mindfulness Based Cognitive Therapy has been related to the possibility of regulating one’s emotions (Wheeler, Arnkoff & Glass, 2017).
+In fact, the success of Mindfulness-Based Cognitive Therapy has been related to the possibility of regulating one’s emotions (Wheeler, Arnkoff, & Glass, 2017).
 This implies regulating the tendency to anticipate the future, especially, so as to regulate those expectations that push us away from the present in a harmful way.
 The topic of expectation in the sphere of emotions is relevant in many respects.
-On the one hand, emotional expectations are involved in single anticipatory emotions, i.e., emotions concerning the anticipation of a specific future event.
+On the one hand, emotional expectations are involved in single anticipatory emotions, that is, emotions concerning the anticipation of a specific future event.
 On the other hand, they may also go beyond particular events and configure a general habit of anticipating what the future will bring.
 In this case, emotional expectations can be understood as dispositions.
 For that reason, even if we are not expecting something in particular, we could say that there is always at play an emotional horizon of expecting.
-In this context, the question arises whether emotional dispositions towards the future and emotions in general can be modulated.
+In this context, the question arises whether emotional dispositions toward the future and emotions in general can be modulated.
 Research in the field of psychology suggests that emotional regulation, which has been defined as “the processes by which individuals influence which emotions they have, when they have them, and how they experience and express their emotions” (Gross, 1998, p.
 275), may be achieved.
-Even though mindfulness is not considered in itself an emotional management technique (Bishop et al, 2004, p.
+Even though mindfulness is not considered in itself an emotional management technique (Bishop et al., 2004, p.
 231), it has been applied in therapies to reduce emotional distress.
 Now then, the development of strategies to regulate future-directed negative emotions presupposes a deep understanding of the connection between the temporal phases of consciousness and a fine-grained analysis on the interconnection of the intellectual and emotional dimensions (for instance, on the possibility of attending to emotions as they are ongoing).
 These topics are not only significant for empirical psychologists but also for philosophers, especially phenomenologists, who are specially interested in the methodological matter of “shifts of attitudes”.
 As I will show, the analysis of the temporal dimension of emotions has been prominent in classic Husserlian phenomenology.
 For this reason, although the idea of mindfulness cannot be found in Husserl’s phenomenology, his descriptions can contribute to clarifying some conceptual distinctions underlying mindfulness debates.